internxt/cli/WEBDAV.md

 ![image](https://raw.githubusercontent.com/internxt/cli/main/public/webdav-how-it-works.png)

+*We currently have a 5GB size upload limitation per file for both, CLI and WebDAV*

 ## Officially supported WebDav clients

 Below you can find a list of WebDav clients that we officially support in the Internxt CLI